Early-Career Fellowship Program

 The application form for this fellowship includes the following:

-1. What prior training and/or experiences have you had in writing stories about science for the general public?
-(Maximum 150 words)
+• Your prior training and/or experience in writing stories about science for the general public

-2. What skills, interests, or particular perspectives would you bring to this fellowship?
-(Maximum 150 words)
+• Any particular skills, interests, or perspectives that you would bring to this fellowship

-4. What are your overall plans for during the fellowship period (for example, will you simultaneously be finishing a dissertation?
+• Your overall plans for during the fellowship period (for example, will you simultaneously be finishing a dissertation?
 Freelancing?
-Seeking full-time employee somewhere?
+Seeking full-time employment somewhere?
 Doing something else?)
-(Maximum 75 words)

 • Short proposals for two TON features or multimedia stories that you think would be suitable for publication at The Open Notebook.
 These can take the form of behind-the-story writer interviews; reported features on some element of the craft of science writing; roundtable discussions; or some other creative, feature-length project centered on the craft of science writing.
-(Maximum 200 words each.
-These are not full-scale pitches.)
+(These are not full-scale pitches.)

 • A resume or CV